Velocidex/velociraptor/VQL-LSP-DESIGN.md

   `validate-vql` custom tool (see VQL-LSP-USAGE.md Option 2) is loaded inside the live agent and returns structured diagnostics for bad queries and `valid: true` for clean ones.
-- Still to do: go-to-definition, and validating artifact parameters against artifact defaults.
+- Possible future extensions (not currently planned): go-to-definition, and validating artifact parameters against artifact defaults.

 ## Open Questions

 - Which plugins/functions to register in the LSP scope — all server-side plugins, or a curated subset?
-(Currently: everything in the base scope plus all artifacts from the global repository.)
+(Resolved for now: everything in the base scope plus all artifacts from the repository.
+Only worth revisiting if registry size ever becomes a startup-cost problem.)
-- Artifact validation depth: currently only artifact *names* resolve.
-The artifact `Call()` implementation validates unknown parameters at runtime against artifact defaults (`parameters:` env) and logs "Unknown parameter
-  %s provided to artifact" — but that check happens inside the plugin at execution time, not statically.
-Wiring it into the LSP registry would let the agent catch bad artifact parameters before submission.
-Not yet done.
+- Artifact validation depth: only artifact *names* and parameter *names* resolve.
+The artifact `Call()` implementation validates unknown parameters at runtime against artifact defaults (`parameters:` env) and logs "Unknown parameter %s provided to artifact" — but that check happens inside the plugin at execution time, not statically.
+Wiring it into the LSP registry was considered and deliberately not built: for the agent pre-flight use case, name/type checking is enough, and deep value validation is a possible future extension, not planned work.

 ### Artifact store (implemented)